 Dental problems, which may occur because of the effect of stomach acid on tooth enamel

 It is common to experience heartburn occasionally.
-If you have heartburn at least two times a week, make an appointment to see your doctor.
+If you have heartburn at least 2 times per week, make an appointment to see your doctor.
 Call your doctor if you have any symptoms of heartburn complications.

 Heartburn and chest pain due to a

 can feel similar.
-Get medical help right away if you have:
+Call for emergency medical services right away if you have:

 Squeezing or chest pressurePain in the left shoulder, left arm, or jawTrouble breathingSweating, clammy skinNauseaWeaknessLightheadednessPain that starts during activity or stress

-If you are not sure of the cause of any pain in your chest, call for emergency help right away.
+If you are not sure of the cause of any pain in your chest, call for emergency medical services right away.

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your doctor may be able to make a diagnosis based on your symptoms.
 Your doctor may also take images of your esophagus or stomach with an